hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_x10000/index.md

 rm -f ${TEMP}/extoauthclient.yaml
 ```

-In the newly created resource, the unique client ID that was generated is going to be used the backend `Secret` username.
+In the newly created resource, the unique client ID that was generated is going to be used by the backend `Secret` username.

 Extract the client ID.